Mastering GSAP Interactions In Webflow

 Ultimately, this video ensures the viewer achieves a flawless, enterprise-grade user experience by integrating vanilla JavaScript and local storage.
 Viewers will learn how to save a user's theme preference across page reloads and site navigation, while automatically respecting system-level color preferences.
 Crucially, by shifting the execution to the head code and targeting the root HTML element, the resulting solution completely eliminates the dreaded "white flash" or flickering effect upon page load, leaving the viewer with a robust, highly reusable system for any future project.

-How to Master GSAP Interactions in Webflow — Lesson 6
+How to Build GSAP Hover Micro-Interactions in Webflow

 This lesson marks a strategic shift from the pure mechanics of Webflow interactions to analyzing and implementing high-quality, production-ready inspiration patterns.
 Drawing from a curated micro-interactions library, the video guides viewers through the step-by-step construction of sophisticated hover effects, such as elastic expansions and directional fills.
 The core value lies not just in replicating these specific "fancy buttons," but in developing a clearer, more professional mindset regarding interaction design choices.